Confirmation and refutation of very luminous galaxies in the early universe: Methods

-We note that the derived spectroscopic redshifts are in broad agreement with the photometric redshift.
+The derived spectroscopic redshifts are in broad agreement with the photometric redshift.
 For Maisie's Galaxy, in particular, the photometric redshift has been modified since the galaxy was discovered as data processing improved.
 The galaxy was originally thought to be at $z \sim$ 14, but the photometric redshift was revised to $z =$ 11.8$^{+0.2}_{-0.3}$ after improved astrometric registration recovered weak flux in F150W \cite{Finkelstein2022a}.
-Improved NIRCam zero-point flux calibration revised this further to $z =$ 11.5$^{+0.2}_{-0.6}$ \cite{Finkelstein2022b}, while the latest photometric redshift from the photometry described in this paper (which is updated over that described in \cite{Finkelstein2022b} to better match {\it HST} and {\it JWST} photometry) suggests $z =$ 11.08$^{_+0.36}_{-0.39}$, consistent within the errors with our break-based redshift of $z =$ 11.44$^{+0.09}_{-0.08}$.
+Improved NIRCam zero-point flux calibration revised this further to $z =$ 11.5$^{+0.2}_{-0.6}$ \cite{Finkelstein2023}, while the latest photometric redshift from the photometry described in this paper (which is updated relative to earlier work \cite{Finkelstein2023} to better match {\it HST} and {\it JWST} photometry) suggests $z =$ 11.08$^{_+0.36}_{-0.39}$, consistent within the errors with the spectroscopic redshift $z = 11.416$.
+For CEERS2\_588 the photometric ($z = 11.02^{+0.39}_{-0.27}$) and spectroscopic ($z=11.043$) redshifts also agree very well.

+The Ly$\alpha$ break redshift we measure for CEERS2\_588 ($z = 11.43^{+0.01}_{-0.07}$) is significantly larger than the \oii\ emission line redshift.
+A smaller offset with the same sense is found for Maisie's Galaxy.
+The spectral breaks in both galaxies are more gradual or ``rounded'' than is typical for Ly$\alpha$ breaks observed in galaxies at lower redshifts, which may indicate the presence of a strong Ly$\alpha$ damping wing due to high column densities of neutral gas either intrinsic to (or immediately surrounding) the galaxies \citesupp{Heintz2023} or from a highly neutral IGM \citesupp{Umeda2023}.

 CEERS-93316 and the millimeter-detected galaxy CEERS-DSFG-1 (MSA ID 2) both have redshifts $z = 4.91$.
-We identify two more galaxies (MSA IDs 2763 and 3149) at nearly the same redshift in the NIRSpec observations (Fig.~\ref{fig:z4p9_spectra}, Table~2), supporting the hypothesis of a physical overdensity \citep{Naidu2022b}.
-Moreover, the NOEMA-detected galaxy 1.5 arcsec from CEERS-93316 (Fig.~\ref{fig:noema}) has a very similar photometric redshift and may well also be associated, but still requires spectroscopy.
+We identify two more galaxies (MSA IDs 2763 and 3149) at nearly the same redshift in the NIRSpec observations (Extended Data Figure~\ref{fig:z4p9_spectra}, Extended Data Table~\hyperref[table:redshifts]{1}), supporting the hypothesis of a physical overdensity \citep{Naidu2022b}.
+Moreover, the NOEMA-detected galaxy 1.5 arcsec from CEERS-93316 (Extended Data Figure~\ref{fig:noema}) has a very similar photometric redshift and may well also be associated, but still requires spectroscopy.